-The curriculum is methodology-independent, teacher-friendly, and can be used as an adjunct to your existing program or implemented as a stand-alone comprehensive.
+The curriculum is methodology-independent, teacher-friendly, and can be used as an adjunct to an existing program or implemented as a stand-alone comprehensive.

 The digital curriculum library provides on-demand activities related to the textbooks and deliberately covers the domains and subdomains.
 Overlays include discipline, kindness, SDGs, and right actions or social skills.

 Experience the power of a student-centered approach with Liberty Education's Preschool Curriculum, meticulously designed to align with the California Framework.
 Our curriculum fosters a comprehensive learning environment that nurtures critical thinking, creativity, and problem-solving skills.
 We recognize the importance of early literacy skills and mathematics, embedding these elements to cultivate language development and logical thinking.
 Our curriculum seamlessly integrates science exploration, encouraging natural curiosity and discovery.
 Moreover, we value social-emotional development, nurturing essential life skills and character building.
 Embrace the Liberty Education experience — a perfect embodiment of the California Framework, designed to deliver a high-quality educational experience that primes your child for success.

 A high quality curriculum encourages children to learn for themselves and that has been Liberty's goal since inception.
 The curriculum is designed to introduce language arts(listening, speaking, comprehension), beginning mathematics, and includes science in all levels.
 Other domains are introduced but we suggest that curricular decisions take into account behavior and learning needs, linguistic and cultural backgrounds, as well as teachers’ prior training and experience and need for ongoing professional development.